STAIRlab/opensees-gallery/content/en/examples/SingleSpan/frame.md

 draft: false
 ---

 Formulate the equations of motion for the two-story frame in Fig. E9.7a.
 The flexural rigidity of the beams and columns and the lumped masses at the floor levels are as noted.
 The dynamic excitation consists of lateral forces $p_1(t)$ and $p_2(t)$ at the two floor levels.
 The story height is $h$ and the bay width $2 h$.
 Neglect axial deformations in the beams and the columns.

 ![Frame](image-1.png)

 ![alt text](image-2.png)

-Solution The system has six degrees of freedom shown in Fig. E9.7a: lateral displacements $u_1$ and $u_2$ of the floors and joint rotations $u_3, u_4, u_5$, and $u_6$.
+The system has six degrees of freedom shown in Fig. E9.7a: lateral displacements $u_1$ and $u_2$ of the floors and joint rotations $u_3, u_4, u_5$, and $u_6$.
 The displacement vector is

 $$
 \mathbf{u}=\left\langle\begin{array}{llllll}